marthlab/LabWebsite/_tools/gkno.md

 github: gkno
 ---

-A tool and pipeline management system to effectively deploy the majority of tools developed in
+A tool and pipeline management system to effectively deploy tools developed in

 the MarthLab as well as other third-party tools